 Launched in 2014, tweaked in the years since and now thoroughly tested on longer trips, the Ridgeback Expedition is a strong contender for best value expedition-ready touring bike on the market.
 Read my full review here, and do check out the comments for more recent opinions from long-haul riders.

 Like the rest of Ridgeback’s range, the Expedition should be available from any good Ridgeback dealer.

 Surly have shown their versatility by producing expedition-ready 26-inch versions of the already super-versatile Long Haul Trucker and Disc Trucker models — near-perfect expedition bikes by all accounts.
 All the same praise goes here as for the 700c versions above.
 Again, you’ll need to add your own racks and mudguards.
 (Photo is of the 2017 model.)

-Originally a one-off ‘ultimate expedition bike’, Richard Delacour, the founder of Oxford Bike Works, has been building these out of his UK workshop since 2015, and the spec sheet for 2020 has evolved significantly.
-As standard, each bike features a hand-built Reynolds 525 cromoly steel frame, a choice of 26″ or 700C hand-built wheels, the best Tubus racks in the business, rim or disc brake options, thumbshifters, and tons of other expedition-specific touches.
-He’s gradually moving all frame production to the UK, too, minimising shipping emissions and allowing yet more individual tailoring.
+My expedition bike of choice is an Oxford Bike Works Expedition.
+Originally a one-off ‘ultimate expedition bike’ built to my own specification, Richard Delacour, the founder of Oxford Bike Works, has been building these bikes individually out of his UK workshop since 2015, and the spec sheet for 2020 has evolved significantly.
+As standard, each bike features a hand-built Reynolds 525 cromoly steel frame, a choice of 26″ or 700C hand-built wheels, Tubus racks, rim or disc brake options, thumbshifters, and tons of other expedition-specific touches.
+He’s now moving all frame production to the UK, too, minimising shipping emissions and allowing yet more individual tailoring.